m-dadej/MarSwitching.jl/README.md

 The one step ahead prediction will return a vector of size $(T-1) \times 1$, as the observation $t-1$ is used to forecast state probability ($P\hat{\xi}_{i,t}$)

 The provided new data needs to match the data used for estimation (with except of observations size).
 If not provided the prediction is done on the data used for estimation.
-For one step ahed forecast, there is no look-ahead bias, the y vector needs to be provided in order to calculate the state probabilites at time $t$.
+For one step ahead forecast, there is no look-ahead bias, the y vector needs to be provided in order to calculate the state probabilities at time $t$.

 The `summary_msm(model::MSM; digits::Int64=3)` function outputs a summary table that is built from 4 functions: